DistributedWeb/whitepaper/README.md

 ```
 {
-  dateRegistered: <timestamp>, // when was this domain registered?
+  "dateRegistered": <timestamp>, // when was this domain registered?
-  owners: [], // addresses of owner(s) DID document(s)
+  "owners": [], // addresses of owner(s) DID document(s)
-  otherData: {} // an object for storing futher data.
+  "otherData": {} // an object for storing futher data.
 }
 ```